Search suggestions

 • The relevant national interpretation guidelines (NIGs) are required from January 2025.

 Standard content is formed of principles and criteria (P&Cs).
-Criteria are graded in three levels: Major Must, Minor Must, and Recommendations.
+Criteria are graded in two levels: Major Must and Minor Must.

 Principles